AbdulqadirQ/react-learning/notes.md

 - For functional components:
   - we can wrap the export of a functional component with `React.memo()` which caches the component.
 If the component hasn't changed, the cached component is returned instead of re-rendering it.

+### PureComponent
+- PureComponent can be imported and extended for a class (instead of Component) if wanting a `shouldComponentUpdate` method which checks for all possible props for which the component should be updated for, all out-the-box.